Skip to main content

 expertpath online pathology resource

-Cindy Wang is an Anatomical Pathologist and Clinical Assistant Professor of Pathology.
+Cindy Wang, MD, is a board-certified anatomical pathologist and a clinical assistant professor of pathology.
 She has a great YouTube channel called H&E Life.
 On this channel, she shares her experiences in medicine, what it is like to be a pathologist, and what it takes to become a pathologist.
 Her goal is to educate and inspire medical students.
 Her content includes upsides and downsides to pathology, insights on the pathology job market, tips for residency and fellowship, resources, diagnostic walkthroughs, salary expectations, and live question-and-answer sessions.
-There are many other helpful YouTube channels, but this is one of the best.

 H&E Life pathology YouTube channel